noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - canary:
     - enable canary deployments to keep a base stage, and a latest version of the same stage
     - you can then promote the canary to be the base after validation
-- transformations: both incoming and outgoing requests can be transformed to match the targets expectations
+- mapping template transformations: both incoming and outgoing requests can be transformed to match the target/client expectations
+  - map request to integration request payload
+  - map target response to the method response
+  - key transformation variables
+    - $input: body, json, params path
+    - $stageVAriables: any stage variable name
+    - $util: `escapeJAvascript(), parseJson(), urlEncode/DecodE(), base64Encode/Decode()`
 - API monitoring: generally through cloudwatch integration
 - integration types
   - lambda function: